Documenting a Disability - Attention Deficit Disorder

 Support services and accommodations for students with ADHD/ADD

-are provided through the Office of Disability Services for those
+are provided through the Office of Disability Resources and Services for those

 students who meet eligibility requirements under section 504 of